 Prairie and Desert Animal Omens and Signs

 The prairie has its own ecosystem and unique animals.
-The Natives held animal signs and omens as sacred messages from the Great Spirit.
+As does the desert.
+The Native Americans held animal signs and omens as sacred messages from the Great Spirit and from their ancestors.

 Coyote as Animal Omen